-Over the years, we’ve examined and tested hundreds of bookmakers that are available to Asian players.
+Over the years, we’ve examined and tested hundreds of bookmakers that are available to Indian players.
 Many of these sites come and go, but the best ones will attract the most players and they’ll stick around as a result.

 We’re always on the hunt for exciting new betting sites that can break through into our list of top sites on desktop and mobile devices.
 However, sites that have only recently emerged must pass our extensive testing for safety, security, and reputation among other considerations.